ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/readme.md

 ## Overview
 A complete guide on setting leveraging Veracode services with Amazon Web Services CodeSuite.

-Veracode integrates with products in the AWS CodeSuite, specifically CodeBuild and CodePipeline.
+Veracode integrates with products in the AWS CodeSuite such as CodeBuild and CodePipeline.

 For this demonstration we will use the PetStoreAPI written in Python.